Running Compaction on Disk Store Log Files

 forceCompactionmethod.
 This method first rolls the oplogs and then compacts them.
 Example:

-gfsh, compact a disk store with the compact disk-store command.
+gfsh, compact a disk store in a distributed system with the compact disk-store command.
 Examples:

 gfsh>compact disk-store --name=Disk1 gfsh>compact disk-store --name=Disk1 --group=MemberGroup1,MemberGroup2